KfirLankry/Mardi-Gras/README.md

 # Mardi Gras - New Orleans.
 This is My first project from Hackeru Dev course.
 We have been challenged to create a full website that represents "Mardi Gras" festival in New Orleans.

+Web colors, fonts, logo, and content were given in advance.

 #### Introduction
 Mardi Gras is a festive day celebrated in New orleans on Shrove Tuesday, which marks the close of the pre-Lenten season.

 ## Project ingredients:
-• HTML 5
+* HTML 5
-• CSS 3
+* CSS 3
-• Bootstrap CSS
+* Bootstrap CSS
-• Font-awesome Icons
+* Font-awesome Icons
-• JavaScript (ES5)
+* JavaScript (ES5)

 ## More:
 Development Field: Front-End